Ed94/SectoredLang/README.md

 **.alis** (alias set) files are used to explicity store only alias information.
 Provides better support from the handler in aiding the developer to produce an alias set of any scale.
 (Ex: Producing an alias set to support foreign programming language code)

 ## Proof of Concept:
 I'm still looking into the best way to make a proper concept of this that actually does what I intended.

+Dude to my lack of knoweledge of anything past IR frameworks, I'll attempt to make Unissembly as best as I can from my vision of it in LLVM.

+From it, an attempt will be made to make the Compiler module's level 0 (Essentially an imperative, base, C-Like language)

 ## Example of an .mcsource file:
 ![ExImage](https://i.imgur.com/RD6CKjp.png)